GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 ------------------------------------

-Here, we have requested results to be written in SIlo, a format compatible with `VisIt
+Here, we have requested results to be written in Silo, a format compatible with `VisIt
 <https://wci.llnl.gov/simulation/computer-codes/visit/>`_.
 To visualize results, you can open VisIt
 and load the database of simulation output files.
 For more help on how to use VisIt, please check their website directly.